open-voice-interoperability/website/site/content/friends-of-the-open-voice-network/_index.md

       inclusivity to voice through the development and adoption of standards will dramatically expand opportunities for the voice ecosystem.
-And those who help create standards and bring them to market be taking a step ahead in a highly competitive environment. <br><br> Friends of the OVN today bring invaluable leadership and expertise to our Work Groups and Communities.
+And those who help create standards and bring them to market be taking a step ahead in a highly competitive environment. <br><br> Friends of The Open Voice Network today bring invaluable leadership and expertise to our Work Groups and Communities.
 We welcome your participation, and this public demonstration of support.
-    heading: Why Become a Friend of the Open Voice Network
+    heading: Why Become a Friend of The Open Voice Network
 pricing:
   description: ' '
   heading: ' '